 Genetic material from anonymous donors is presumed to be from non-U.S. citizens.
 Obfuscation won’t help, either: The State Department routinely asks for genetic test results.

-The U.S. State Department policy on this matter is more fully discussed in a document called Important Information for U.S. Citizens Considering the Use of Assisted Reproductive Technology (ART) Abroad.
-As you can see, a whole host of complications can arise with an ART birth, particularly because the State Department refuses to make any blanket acknowledgments of which children will qualify as U.S. citizens in advance.
-This can lead to sticky situations later, particularly if neither the country of birth nor the U.S. acknowledge the child as a citizen.
+As you can see, a host of complications can arise with an ART birth, particularly because the State Department refuses to make any blanket acknowledgments of which children will qualify as U.S. citizens in advance.
+This can lead to tricky situations, particularly if neither the country of birth nor the U.S. acknowledge the child as a citizen.

 Your best bet is to check in with an experienced immigration attorney before making any plans.